Food Revolution Network

 Soups are delicious any time of year, but many of them have a special place in our hearts when it’s cold out.
 Something about the steam rising from our place settings, the way our hands can cradle a bowl or cup, and the chunky, grounding root vegetables that often appear in winter soups.
 They all combine to warm us up, body and soul.

-And some tasty soups can also serve to cool us down in the summer thanks to spicy ingredients that open up our pores and encourage sweating.
+And some tasty soups can also help cool us down in the summer, thanks to spicy ingredients that open our pores and encourage sweating.

 Not all soups are served hot, of course.
 Gazpacho and borscht are two famous examples of soups served cold.
-Sometimes a cold soup is as simple as blending ripe fruit with some water and adding spices and chunks of other stuff.
+Sometimes a cold soup is as simple as blending ripe fruit with water, then adding spices and chunks of other stuff.
 Nothing is more refreshing on a hot summer day than, say, a chilled watermelon soup.
 You can even save on washing up by using the rind as a serving dish.

 Versatile Vegan Soups

-While pancakes are morning food, and sandwiches are typically lunch fair, soups are appropriate any time of day — for any meal.
+While pancakes are a morning food and sandwiches are typically lunch fare, soups are appropriate any time of day, and for just about any meal.
 You can reheat a veggie or bean soup in the office microwave for a filling and nutritious lunch.
 Or start a soup in the slow cooker or electric pressure cooker in the morning and come home to a fragrant kitchen and hearty dinner after work.
 You can even eat soup for breakfast, as Japanese miso soup, Chinese congee, and Vietnamese pho all demonstrate.

 A filling soup can be a meal all by itself.
-Think of pasta e fagioli, an Italian peasant soup meaning “pasta and beans,” which contains lots of veggies and herbs in addition to the very satisfying pasta and beans themselves.
-Or take a thick bowl of pea soup and add a chunk of organic peasant bread and a side salad, and you have a hearty meal.
+Think of pasta e fagioli, an Italian peasant soup meaning “pasta and beans,” which features lots of veggies and herbs alongside the very satisfying pasta and beans themselves.
+Or combine a thick bowl of pea soup with a chunk of organic peasant bread and a side salad for a hearty meal.

 Soup can also be an appetizer or side dish as part of a larger meal.
-Tomato soup, corn chowder, and creamy squash soup are all lighter soups than can impart flavor and variety to start a multi-course meal off on a warm and satisfying note.
+Tomato soup, corn chowder, and creamy squash soup are all lighter soups that can add flavor and variety to start a multi-course meal on a warm, satisfying note.

 Simple Swaps

-Many soups are naturally vegan or plant-based, but it’s also really easy to swap in beans or lentils in soups that traditionally feature meat.
-Since soup traditionally cooked over low heat for hours and used up the lowest quality cuts of meat that weren’t ideal as main courses, the main purpose of the meat in many soups was for flavor rather than texture.
+Many soups are naturally vegan or plant-based, but it’s also really easy to swap in beans or lentils in soups that feature meat.
+Since soup was traditionally cooked over low heat for hours and used up the lowest-quality cuts of meat that weren’t ideal as main courses, the main purpose of the meat in many soups was for flavor rather than texture.
 You can approximate the body of a meat soup by varying how long you cook the legumes.
-You can cook black beans, so they maintain their individuality in a Mexican bean and sweet potato soup.
-Or cook them much longer for a creamy, Cuban black bean soup.
+You can cook black beans so they retain their individuality in a Mexican bean-and-sweet-potato soup.
+Or cook them much longer for a creamy, Cuban black bean soup in which each legume merges into the unified consciousness of the whole.
+(Who says cooking can’t be a spiritual experience?)

-If you or your dining companions will really miss chunks of sausage in your minestrone or pasta e fagioli, you can always toss in some vegan sausage.
-The nice thing about having these plant-based meat analogs in soup is that you don’t need a lot; even two or three bites of Field Roast or Beyond Sausage per bowl will provide the mouthfeel and flavor that you might be looking for.
+If you or your dining companions will miss chunks of sausage in your minestrone or pasta e fagioli, you can always toss in some vegan sausage.
+The nice thing about having these plant-based meat analogs in soup is that you don’t need much; even two or three bites of Field Roast or Beyond Sausage per bowl will provide a rich mouthfeel and flavor.

 Using Veggie Stock Instead of Meat for Flavor

-You can buy bouillon cubes, powder, or paste to impart the same hearty and umami flavor that meat stock provides.
+You can buy bouillon cubes, powder, or paste to impart the same hearty, umami flavor that meat stock provides.
 However, you’ll want to check the ingredients carefully to avoid excess sodium and hydrogenated oils.
-It’s actually very easy to make your own DIY bouillon from common spices and some nutritional yeast and powdered mushrooms.
-And you can also cook up soup stock from vegetables like onions, carrots, celery, mushroom, spinach, leeks, and any herbs you like.
-To save money, use kitchen scraps like the tops of carrots, onion peels, and the ends of celery.
-You can freeze the scraps as you generate them and then pull them to cook with when you’ve collected enough.
+It’s actually very easy to make your own DIY bouillon with common spices, nutritional yeast, and powdered mushrooms.
+And you can also cook up a vegetable stock from onions, carrots, celery, mushrooms, spinach, and leeks, along with any herbs you like.
+To save money, use kitchen scraps like carrot tops, onion peels, and celery ends.
+You can freeze the scraps as you generate them, then pull them out to cook with when you’ve collected enough.

 The Light and Heavy of Soup

 Soups can be light or heavy.
 A light soup can be an easy and pleasant way to hydrate.
-If you’re looking to get your water in, focus on soups in the form of broths.
-These are mostly clear, with the water flavored by veggies, herbs, and spices.
+These are mostly clear, with the water flavored by veggies, herbs, and spices

-Soups can also be so heavy that your spoon stands straight up in it — a feat apparently easier to accomplish than getting a broom to stand up all by itself.
-You can make your soup thicker by cooking it long enough to evaporate some water, by pureeing grains and starchy vegetables, or by using legumes such as lentils that naturally thicken as they cook and cool.
+Soups can also be so thick that your spoon stands straight up in it.
+You can make your soup thicker by cooking it long enough to evaporate some of the liquid, by pureeing grains and starchy vegetables, or by using legumes such as lentils or split peas, which naturally thicken as they cook and cool.

 iStock.com/recep-bg

-There are more good reasons to include veggie-based soups in your diet than you can shake a ladle at.
-Hot soups warm you up and give you that nice, cozy feeling.
-And many of us have happy childhood memories of a family member demonstrating their love for us through soup.
-Additional plant-based soups are good for:
+There are more good reasons to include soup in your diet than you can shake a ladle at.
+First, hot soups warm you up and give you that nice, cozy feeling.
+Many of us have happy childhood memories of a family member demonstrating their love for us through soup.

 Especially when you’re sick, soups can be wonderful sources of nourishment.
 They’re a great way to get lots of nutrients when you don’t feel like eating all that much.
 All that water helps to hydrate you almost without your noticing.
 And the steam and heat can relieve sore throats and decongest clogged sinuses and nasal passages.
 Add a little grated ginger to the soup to boost its nose-clearing power.

 You don’t have to be an amazing chef to make amazing soup.
 Soups are among the most flexible and forgiving of meals.
-Unlike baking a bread or a casserole, which you can’t really mess with once you’ve stuck it in the oven, you can keep tasting soup and adding ingredients until you get something you like.
-They’re easy to make and can be very filling without costing a lot of money.
+Unlike baking a loaf of bread or a casserole, which you can’t really mess with once you’ve stuck it in the oven, you can keep tasting the soup and adding ingredients until you get something you like.
+They’re easy to make and can be very filling without costing much.

 Soups can also be helpful with weight loss.
-Because of all their water content, they can fill you up without necessarily providing a lot of calories.
-Unlike smoothies, which are less filling than eating the smoothie ingredients whole and therefore can cause you to overconsume, soups are actually more filling than if you just ate the ingredients not in soup form.
-The critical factor appears to be the fact that soups are generally hot, and therefore, we take our time to eat them.
+Because of their high water content, they can fill you up without necessarily providing many calories.
+Unlike smoothies, which are less filling than eating the smoothie’s ingredients whole and can therefore lead to overconsumption, soups are actually more filling than eating the ingredients not in soup form.
+The critical factor appears to be that soups are generally hot, so we take our time eating them.
 That gives our bodies time to send “I’m full” signals to the brain before too much food has gone down the hatch.

-Soups can be extremely high in nutrients, depending on what ingredients you add.
+Soups can be extremely nutrient-dense, depending on the ingredients you add.
 Greens, veggies, herbs, and spices can pack a nutritional punch in quantities that would be hard to consume in their raw or simply cooked form.

 Also, soup can be the last stop on the produce train for veggies that have, not to put too fine a point on it, seen better days.
 Humans have been stretching their produce through soup for millennia.
 (Soup, archeologists suspect, was invented at least 20,000 years ago, soon after the invention of waterproof and fireproof cookware.
 Unfortunately, it probably took a couple thousand more years to invent the spoon.)